instantiations/tonel-vast/docs/roadmap.md

 ## Real use testing

-This codebase was tested with the test cases, the example repositories mentioned before and [VAST Tensorflow](https://github.com/vasmalltalk/tensorflow-vast/) library.
+This codebase was tested with a good suite of unit testing, the example repositories mentioned before and [VAST Tensorflow](https://github.com/vasmalltalk/tensorflow-vast/) library.

 VAST users might have other use cases and needs that weren't considered in this codebase.
 If you have suggestions or issues [please report them](https://github.com/vasmalltalk/tonel-vast/issues/) so we can continue .